 Otherwise, there are four main options to help your host accept requests from Ezoic, any of which can be implemented by your host at your request.
 You may find that you are able to resolve your problem just by taking one of these steps, but if you've experienced an issue then it's good practice to implement each of the solutions below.

 If your host has blocked one or more of Ezoic's IP addresses because it has mistaken it for bot traffic (typically, but not always, accompanied by a '403 Access Forbidden' error, 520, or 'Origin Error'), whitelisting Ezoic's IP addresses will allow your host to recognize and authorize the IP addresses in question.

-All you need to do to is see the attachment at the end of this article and send the listed Ezoic IP addresses to your host, requesting that they add them to their whitelist.
+All you need to do to is send the listed Ezoic IP addresses below to your host, requesting that they add them to their whitelist.

 2. Set up an X-Forwarded-For Header

 The X-Forwarded-For Header is a header field that you can use to make sure the 'real' IP of your users is passed along by a proxy like Ezoic or Cloudflare.
 This is especially helpful for specific features (like login forms) that need to see the original user's IP.
 You can add this header to your server (and let your host know that they need to look for it and authorize requests on that basis), or ask your host to do it for you.

 You can find instructions for implementing X-Forwarded-For on your site here.

 With all requests, Ezoic will send the actual IP of the user under the request header 'x-middleton-ip'.
 If you explain this to your host, they should be able to find the request IP there, rather than by using a 'requested-by' header.

 *If you are on a shared server and your host refuses to implement any of the above fixes on a shared server, then you may need to consider asking them if they would do so if you upgraded your hosting package, or else look at the possibility of using another hosting provider.